tesibelda/vcstat/README.md

 # Compatibility

-As of January 2022, realeases are built with a govmomi library version that supports vCenter 6.5, 6.7 and 7.0.
+Current releases are built with a govmomi library version that supports vCenter 6.5, 6.7 and 7.0.
 Use telegraf v1.14 or above so that execd input is available.

 # Configuration